 I’m such a bingewatcher.
 Sitting down with Netflix, Hulu, and Amazon Instant bring me this incredible happiness and peace (though, in hindsight, I’ve become a homebody and am attempting to break out into the world more…mehhh).
 Anyway, I always rack up shows, movies and documentaries on my watchlists across the board, and finally decided to take the time to watch some of them as I began cranking out more ideas and content for this site.

 As 2017 kicked off, I began to watch and read more films and books to shape my mentality for the things I wanted to accomplish this year.
-One of the films I had sitting in my watch list on Netflix was The Women’s List, a PBS documentary featuring 15 women in entertainment, entrepreneurship, politics, etc., including Alicia Keys, Edie Falco, Shonda Rhimes, Betsey Johnson and more.
+One of the films I had sitting in my watch list on Netflix was The Women’s List, a PBS documentary featuring 15 women in entertainment, business, politics, etc., including Alicia Keys, Edie Falco, Shonda Rhimes, Betsey Johnson and more.

 Not only was it inspiring to watch because these are incredible WOMEN out here killing it in their respective fields, but there were a lot of great lessons throughout from these ladies.
 They all had moments of adversity or failure or setbacks, like we all do, and managed to keep going and reach success.
 It was crazy inspiring to watch, and had a lot of takeaways.